oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/known_issues/README.md

 Warning  FailedCreatePodSandBox  12s   kubelet            Failed to create pod sandbox: rpc error: code = Unknown desc = failed to create pod network sandbox k8s_gpu-operator-1738967226-node-feature-discovery-worker-dzwht_gpu-operator_06605d81-8dc8-48db-a9a9-b393e8bcd068_0
 ```
 Where the nvidia-dcgm-node-feature-discovery-worker pod infinitely gets stuck in a "ContainerCreating" / "CrashLoopBackoff" cycle.

+## Issues Connecting to APIs via Postman or Curl

+Make sure to append a slash ('/') to the end of the URL such as `https://api.<domain_endpoint>/deployment/` instead of `https://api.<domain_endpoint>/deployment`.
+This is especially important for all POST requests.